 Understanding Market Formation Dynamics

 Why do some new markets succeed, while others falter and fail?
 How can we analyze, understand, measure and influence these processes?
-Understanding such questions is critical for those engaged in transforming markets and of particular societal importance in a time of pressing global challenges requiring rapid shifts towards sustainability.
+Understanding such questions is critical for those engaged in transforming markets and is of particular societal importance in a time of pressing global challenges requiring rapid shifts towards sustainability.
 Markets are social arenas allowing the production and sale of goods or services.
 They are also complex systems whose formation is governed by multiple feedback effects, long time delays, and nonlinear responses to inputs.
-This research program analyzes the dynamic complexity of market formation, drawing on multiple methods including those from systems science, providing insights into specific contexts in particular focused on sustainability-related settings (e.g. alternative mobility; nutritious food) as well as for organisational theory and strategy research in general.
+This research program analyzes the dynamic complexity of market formation and societal change drawing on multiple methods including those from systems science, providing insights into specific contexts in particular focused on sustainability-related settings (e.g. alternative mobility; nutritious food, gender segregation and other inequity) as well as for organisational theory and strategy research in general.
 We identify high-leverage strategies - individual and collective across sectors - for market formation and transformation.
 We also develop processes and tools that managers can use to accelerate learning within and across organisations and help us move towards a more sustainable future.

 Our research uses the system as the lens of observation, meaning that we study the various forms of interdependencies among actors working through both social and material adoption challenges and how they dynamically produce the complex dynamic behaviour of market formation, in successful cases, and market failure, in unsuccessful cases.
 We study specific cases of market formation and develop insights about coordination and collective action in general, as well as study the role of consumer choice and category formation in new settings.